Screening and Health Educator Model

 Self-Management Skills by Lay Health Educators

-This study shows that asthma-education, delivered by lay-health workers, can be an effective way to increase self-management for rural children of various ethnicities.
+Demonstrates that asthma education programs, delivered by lay health workers, can be an effective way to improve self-management for school-age children living in rural communities.

 Author(s): Horner, S.D., & Fouladi, R.T.